Engee documentation

 Vdc = simout["Active_front_end/Vdc"].value;

-Output the oscillograms of phase A current and voltage for different modes of AFE operation: consumption with normal load, consumption with increased load and regeneration.
+We will output phase A current and voltage waveforms for different AFE operating modes: consumption with normal load, consumption with increased load and recovery.

 In [ ]: